 The team also noted that teeth in this group also showed signs of deeper lines/scratches when compared to the other groups.

 While this type of toothbrush may have caused more scratches and lines to the teeth used in the study, it’s still valuable to continue brushing with whatever type of electric brush you own.
+Electric toothbrushes use circular motion to clean teeth effectively.
+However, improper brushing techniques can lead to receding gums, so it’s important to brush correctly.
 It may be better to switch to a sonic toothbrush overall, but the difference in brushing and not brushing far outweighs any potential damage a rotary brush may cause.